 Pray with us

-God of peace, Who sent angels to comfort Elijah, bring your restful sleep and ease to Rohingya refugees who are feeling anxious and fearful.
+Who sent angels to comfort Elijah, bring your restful sleep and ease to Rohingya refugees who are feeling anxious and fearful.

-God of creation, Who made the Earth and everything in it, bring your protection to Rohingya refugees and keep them safe in this season and beyond.
+Who made the Earth and everything in it, bring your protection to Rohingya refugees and keep them safe in this season and beyond.

-God of provision, Who fed the Israelites in the desert, bring shelter, food, warmth and opportunity to Rohingya refugees.
+Who fed the Israelites in the desert, bring shelter, food, warmth and opportunity to Rohingya refugees.